Skip to main content

 • Empower families through active engagement in their child’s growth and development to drive demand.
 Promote regular participation beyond when their child is sick or due for immunization.
 Caregivers in both contexts expressed a desire for more information on how their child is developing and how to play and interact with them.

-• Develop growth charts designs that help the health worker interpret the growth trend rather than focusing only on the single-point-in-time nutritional status (normal or low weight-for-age).
+• Develop growth charts designed to help the health worker interpret the growth trend rather than focusing only on the single-point-in-time nutritional status (normal or low weight-for-age).

 • Lighten and streamline health worker workloads with task sharing mechanisms and decision logic job aids that help them focus on the children most at risk of malnutrition—those who are growth faltering—or facing developmental delays.